Chapter 5: High-Level Graphics

 The Sprite module acts like a stage manager for sprites.
 When its tick system runs:

-3. Collect Instructions: It iterates through these linked sprites and collects their current .transform, .size, and .uv_transform data from the sprite.objects list.
+spriteobjects that are linked to it (using the parent relationship we set up). - Collect Instructions: It iterates through these linked sprites and collects their current

-5. Send to GPU: It tells the GPU (using mach.sysgpu commands within the provided render_pass) to: “Draw a whole batch of rectangles using the data in these buffers, paint them using the pipeline’s texture, and use the standard sprite shader program.”
+mach.sysgpucommands within the providedrender_pass) to: “Draw a whole batch of rectangles using the data in these buffers, paint them using the pipeline’s texture, and use the standard sprite shader program.”

 This process, called “batching,” is much faster than telling the GPU to draw each sprite individually.